Skip to content

 • Complete your assigned number of credits with grades of B or higher in specific medical sciences courses at Harvard Extension School or Harvard Summer School.
 The assignment (made at point of admission) is based on your undergraduate GPA and prior experience in the sciences, and reflects what we believe will be required to make you a competitive applicant to medical or dental school.

-• Consult the Premedical Program (PMP) office at least once every term.
+• Hold an advising meeting with the Premedical Program office at least once every semester.
 We need to get to know you as an individual in order to write a strong, personalized letter.
 It is critical that you meet with us often and attend as many PMP webinars and on-campus events throughout the semester as possible.

 • Finish all prerequisites by the end of the summer in which you are applying to medical or dental school.
 (Note that summer completion will delay your sponsorship letter until summer grades are released in late August; students are strongly urged whenever possible to complete their requirements by the end of the spring semester.)

-• Earn a MCAT/DAT score in the 75th percentile or higher in all subject categories.
+• Earn a MCAT/DAT score in the 75th percentile or higher, both overall and in all subject categories.

 • Pay the $500 sponsorship fee.

-Failure to meet any deadline or requirement may delay sponsorship of your application for that year.
+Failure to meet any deadline or requirement may delay or prevent sponsorship of your application for that year.

 If you delay or defer your medical school/dental school application beyond your completion of the program, you remain eligible for sponsorship for one year, if and only if, you continue taking Premedical Program courses at Harvard during that entire year.